 The kitchen has a bar with two bar stools, just the spot to enjoy tapas or an informal drink while someone else cooks!
 The kitchen is fully equipped.

 An outdoor reception with a built-in barbecue leads directly to the large terrace which overlooks the beautiful swimming pool area and has steps down it.

 Down here, below the main house and facing the pool is an additional independent two-bedded apartment, available as an add-on (not rented separately) to sleep four more guests.

 Our only doubt here is that people coming together won’t have identical accommodation.
-The self-contained pool apartment is a more modern, less rustical, purpose-built unit and doesn’t really have the same charm as the main house.
-The fact that you’re right by the pool does make the apartment attractive, though.
+The self-contained pool apartment is a more modern, less rustical, purpose-built unit and doesn’t have the same charm as the main house but they are practical and pleasant.
+The fact that you’re right by the pool does make the apartment attractive.

 It’s perfectly decent and comfortable, nonetheless, with its own living area and small kitchen.

 Although this is the kind of villa where clients tend to stay in and just enjoy the place, there is much to do in the local area.
 Aracena town is unspoilt, genuinely Spanish, relaxed, and just 3 minutes’ drive away.
 The number of restaurants and café-bars is remarkable and we’ve done our best to narrow down it down to certain favourites in the local information guide we send you before you travel.

 There’s a healthy balance in the area between local business, tourism and agriculture, not least of which is the rearing of black pigs, which roam the cork oak forests, feeding on acorns.

 These pigs produce the famed Iberian cured ham that is prized all over the world.
 It’s particularly associated with the nearby village of Jabugo.